 Blog Profiles: True Crime Blogs

 Welcome to Blog Profiles!
 Each week, we select a topic and handful of blogs that do a great job contributing to the conversation.
+Our latest list features a few of our favorite true crime blogs.
 Do you have a blog that deserves recognition?
 Tweet our writers at @BeyondBylines.This past week has been nothing but storms and rain, which is really my favorite kind of weather.

 When I was a kid, I used to turn all the lights off in my house, grab a flashlight, and read Carolyn Keene until my mom would force me to go to bed.
 I still do the same thing, but now I substitute the flashlight with a ton of candles and some fairy lights.